-Stress isn’t the only factor to affect your health.
-Add in all the feasting and drinking as we happily pile our plates, and arteries, with those tasty high fat, high calorie, high cholesterol and super high sugar foods and you have a time where heart attacks actually peak.
+Stress isn’t the only factor affecting your health.
+Add in all the feasting and drinking as we happily pile our plates, and arteries, with those tasty high fats, high calorie, high cholesterol, and super high sugar foods and you have a time where heart attacks actually peak.
 That’s right, Christmas and New Year’s Day are two fo the highest heart attack occurrences of the year.

 Your Heart - An Amazing Machine

-Your heart heart is just a little bit bigger than your fist but it manages to pump around 2,000 gallons of blood every single day.
-During a 70-year lifespan your heart will beat more than 2.5 billion times.
+Your heart is just a little bit bigger than your fist but it manages to pump around 2,000 gallons of blood every single day.
+During a 70-year lifespan, your heart will beat more than 2.5 billion times.

 It is a huge responsibility to do all the work, so your heart needs tender, loving care.

 You can place unnecessary burdens on your heart by partaking in unhealthy lifestyle choices such as a poor diet, smoking, stress, or lack of exercise.
 All of these impedes your heart’s ability to function at top performance.

 According to the American Heart Association, An estimated 80% of heart attacks can be avoided by making even the smallest in lifestyle changes.
 And by keeping in check diseases such as obesity, high blood pressure, elevated cholesterol and diabetes, that number goes up even further.

 Think Smart When It Comes To Your Heart